himadri84/Project1/README.md

 # Project1
-This the test for git and gitHub by Himadri
+This the test for git and gitHub by Himadri [PIKUgit]